 SO WHAT’S THE BIG DEAL ABOUT A DEAF COMMUNITY ON THE ISLAND OF BOHOL?

-Just 30 years ago there was no deaf community in Bohol.
+More than 35 years ago, there was no deaf community in Bohol.
 Even years after IDEA began bringing deaf children into school, a deaf “community” still didn’t exist.

 To have a group of special people become a community, leadership from those special people is required.
 It took years and years for the “early-years” Deaf to become old enough to assume their roles in leadership.
 Only then were we finally able to have the Bohol Deaf Community.

 This community is now made up of perhaps more than 1000 persons including spouses and children of the Deaf.
 IDEA Philippines has assumed the role of helping develop the leadership for this community.
 Perhaps there have been two main thrust in this development effort.
 One has been to encourage the Deaf toward independence and secondly to teach them to look toward the other members for support.
 It’s the old saying “All for One and One for All”.

 The basic components that IDEA Philippines has built into this community are:

 - Sign language training for parents of deaf children